 To address this, Veterans Affairs offers a range of caregiver support.
 This is intended to ensure veterans and their families have access to the best resources available.
 You can learn more about the benefits available to military caregivers by calling the VA Caregiver Support Line at 1-855-260-3274.

 In addition to the support line, there is also a caregiver support coordinator assigned to each local VA Medical Center.
 These liaisons help veterans and their caregivers find the local resources they need.
 A wide range of support services are available in almost every community.
 These services include everything from local support groups to organizations that provide transportation to vets living in rural areas.

 While military caregivers are responsible for many of the same tasks as other caregivers, there are also unique challenges that are best understood by others in the same situation.
 This makes it especially important to seek out support resources specifically created for friends and family of veterans.
 Make the Connection brings together vets, their caregivers, and their loved ones with others in their community.
 They can share inspiring stories, tips, and advice.

 Military caregivers have been charged with a stressful job, one that can take a physical and emotional toll.
 Balancing caregiving tasks with your daily life can be a challenge.
 In order to ensure your own health, here are some things you should make sure to do:

 - Eat healthy, get plenty of sleep, and remain active.

 - Do not isolate.
 Instead, seek support.

 - Talk to other military caregivers.
-Join a support group or confide in a friend.
+Join a support group, online or in person, or confide in a friend.